blthayer/disquip-bot/README.rst

 -   **OPTIONAL**: `Notepad++`_

-DisQuip Bot *should* be operating system agnostic, but to date has only been tested on Windows (I know, gross.).
+DisQuip Bot *should* be operating system agnostic, but to date has only been tested on Windows (I know, gross.) and Linux (specifically, on a Debian-like distribution).

 DisQuip Bot is a Python program and thus requires that you install `Python`_.
 Specifically, ensure you are running a version of Python